Sylvain59650/lodash-object/docs/Array.md

     // => ['b', 'b']

 ## pullAllBy
-    Array#pullAllBy(values, [iteratee=_.identity])
+   (this) Array#pullAllBy(Array values, Function iteratee=_.identity)

-This method is like Array#pullAll except that it accepts iteratee which is invoked for each element of array and values to generate the criterion by which they're compared.
+This method is like [Array#pullAll](#pullall) except that it accepts iteratee which is invoked for each element of array and values to generate the criterion by which they're compared.
 The iteratee is invoked with one argument: (value).

-Note: Unlike Array#differenceBy, this method mutates array.
+Note: Unlike [Array#differenceBy](#differenceby), this method mutates array.

 Arguments

     values (Array): The values to remove.
-    [iteratee=_.identity] (Function): The iteratee invoked per element.
+    iteratee : The iteratee invoked per element.

 Returns